 If you use a custom font in a document and someone who doesn’t have that font installed opens it, it won’t look right.
 To combat this, Word lets you embed fonts in your document so they work everywhere.

 As you can imagine, this takes up more space.
 Head to File > Options and on the Save tab, make sure to uncheck Embed fonts in the file.
 If you must have fonts embedded for a particular file, you can check Do not embed common system fonts to leave out universal fonts like Arial.

-For more tips, check out hidden features of Microsoft Word you must know.
+For more tips, try these hidden features of Microsoft Word that’ll make your day easier.

 Explore more about: Microsoft Word.